5% Off Your First Order! Use Code 'FIVE' at Checkout!

 Chocolate is something we take for granted every day, but it wasn’t always like that.
-In fact, chocolate has a very rich history and one that continues to stand out and evolve every day.
-With that being said we thought it was worth having a quick look and see how chocolate has evolved over the years and how it still is one of the most appealing sweets out there - any why we all love it!
+In fact, chocolate has a very rich (no pun intended) history and one that continues to stand out and evolve every day.
+With that being said here at the Awesome Hamper Company, we thought it was worth having a quick look back to see how chocolate has evolved over the years and how it still is one of the most appealing sweets out there - and why we all love it!

 Where did chocolate come from?

 Believe it or not, the history of chocolate starts in Mesoamerica - bet you’ve never heard of it?
 Neither had we!
 It’s a historical region in North America.
 Some fermented beverages that were made from chocolate are dated 450 BC.
 People in that region believed that cacao seeds were a gift from the gods.
 They were also believed to be as an aphrodisiac.
 Chocolate was, at least in the beginning, prepared as a drink, so it was mostly found in a liquid format and mixed with some corn puree and some spices.
 The Mayan and Aztec people were known to use chocolate often, especially in the case of the high classes.

 However, the modern history of chocolate starts when Christopher Columbus brought Cacao beans back from the new world in 1492.
 Spanish explorers got hold of the cocoa drinks and the first ones were brought to Europe in 1565 - and we’re pretty sure they’ve been enjoyed ever since!